Working from Home/Telecommuting

 - This can be extra stressful for low-wage workers, who are just as likely to have responsibilities for child care as high-wage employees but have fewer financial resources and are less likely to have a partner or spouse who can share family work.
 Footnote # 8

-Location: West End and Southern Pines (with contractors located across the country) • Year Founded: 2012 • Number of Employees: 37 FT employees; 36 contractors (known as Riveters)
+Location: Southern Pines, NC and Wauchula, FL (with contractors and employees located across the country) • Year Founded: 2011 • Number of Employees: 38 FT employees; 39 contractors (known as Riveters)

 Military spouses provide strength and support to their service members, enabling their husbands and wives to serve our country to the best of their ability.
 But that support often comes at the expense of the military spouse’s own career.